kengo-k/taxdesk/README.md

 ## Database Restore Tool

-The project includes a complementary database restore tool that enables you to restore data from a previously created backup.
+The project includes a complementary database restore tool that enables you to restore data from a previously created backup or local CSV files.

 ### Prerequisites

-The restore tool uses the same environment variables as the backup tool.
+For S3 backup restore:

+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- AWS_REGION
+- AWS_ENDPOINT
+- BACKUP_BUCKETS
+- BACKUP_TARGET_ENV

+For local CSV restore:

+- DATABASE_URL

 ### Usage

 The restore tool is available as an npm script:

-1. **Restore a backup by timestamp**:
+1. **Restore from S3 backup by timestamp**:

    ```bash
    npm run restore:dev -- --restore "20250509135352"